OctopusDeploy/docs/docs/guides/azure-deployments/creating-an-azure-account/creating-an-azure-management-certificate-account.md

 ### Step 2: Management Certificate

-When using *Management Certificate* as the *Authentication Method*, Octopus Deploy authenticates with Azure using an X.509 certificate. Â You can either upload an existing certificate (`.pfx`), or leave the field blank and Octopus Deploy will generate a certificate.
-Keep in mind that since Octopus Deploy securely stores the certificate internally, there is no need to upload a password protectedÂ `.pfx`Â file.
+When using *Management Certificate* as the *Authentication Method*, Octopus Deploy authenticates with Azure using an X.509 certificate.
+You can either upload an existing certificate (`.pfx`), or leave the field blank and Octopus Deploy will generate a certificate.
+Keep in mind that since Octopus Deploy securely stores the certificate internally, there is no need to upload a password protected `.pfx` file.
 If you would like to use one that is password protected, you will need to first remove the password.
 This can be done with the following commands.

 **Remove .pfx password**